addi-G998/spotify-react/README.md

 # spotify-react
 You want to play music from spotify on your website, but don't want to build the actual player?
 Worry not

-Check out my GH-Pages https://addi-g998.github.io/spotify-react/# (Since the API is currently in Developer mode only a few selected people can actually use the music feature)
+Check out my GH-Pages https://addi-g998.github.io/spotify-react/# (Since the API is currently in Developer mode only a few selected people can actually listen to full length songs)

-Due to complexity i'm not gonna explain how to connect to the API.